 Cybercriminals can be dangerous when they work as lone wolves – and even more so when they collaborate as part of a wider network.
 Unfortunately, that’s exactly what’s happening.
-Criminals are working together in order to share intelligence, create new hacking software, and evade security defenses.
+Criminals are working together in order to share intelligence, create new hacking software, and evade security defences.

 These hackers are no longer the sinister individual alone behind a screen, they are a complicated online network that distributes, shares, and sells data and tools on the dark web.
 They operate in a similar way to a business does – they’re assessing their marketplace, competitors, and doing SWOT analyses to create a pipeline of features for their hacking tools.

 As their organisation increases, so does the sophistication and success rate of their attacks.
 And the payload that’s making headlines and keeping business up at night (with good reason) is ransomware.

 Rising tide of ransomware

 Ransomware is a rapidly growing problem, and criminals are increasingly turning to others within the hacker community to buy access into corporate networks.
 A successful ransomware attack can be highly lucrative for a criminal gang, so it’s no surprise how popular they are.